h4ckt0m/Jail-System-Project/README.md

 ## Prerequisites

-You will only need [Eclipse IDE](https://www.eclipse.org/downloads/) and [Java JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) on their last version.
+You will only need [Eclipse IDE](https://www.eclipse.org/downloads) and [Java JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) on their last version.

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Eclipse]((https://www.eclipse.org/downloads/) (which .
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Eclipse](https://www.eclipse.org/downloads/).
 From your command line:

 ```bash
 # Clone this repository